Azure/actions/docs/Testing-docs/Test-workflows-automation.md

 2. Put the triggering condition for this workflow as ```on: pull_request_target``` if forked repo PR checks need to be checked automatically otherwise ```on: pull_request```  should do.
 Visit [pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) for more details.
 3. Steps include:
     1. Checkout the repo.
+    2. Setup the Node.js for github action.
-    2. Install the **node_modules** using ```npm install``` as the PRs raised to master branch will not have __node_modules__ without which the workflow fails.
+    3. Install the **node_modules** using ```npm install``` as the PRs raised to master branch will not have __node_modules__ without which the workflow fails.
-    3. Build the action using ```npm run build```( Since some action repos don’t have the updated ```lib/.js``` files as they recommend to exempt ```lib/.js``` in PRs.
+    4. Build the action using ```npm run build```( Since some action repos don’t have the updated ```lib/.js``` files as they recommend to exempt ```lib/.js``` in PRs.
 This step ensures the action to have updated lib files).
-    4. Here we are targeting to run a sample test for the action.For multiple scenarios, one can mention different scenarios in the same file and have multiple steps in the WF file calling the necessary actions for the required setup(For example if a .Net app needs to be deployed ,make sure you set up .Net using *actions/setup-dotnet@v1* and resolve those dependencies here).
+    5. Here we are targeting to run a sample test for the action.For multiple scenarios, one can mention different scenarios in the same file and have multiple steps in the WF file calling the necessary actions for the required setup(For example if a .Net app needs to be deployed ,make sure you set up .Net using *actions/setup-dotnet@v1* and resolve those dependencies here).
-    5. Run the action with ```uses: ./``` which will pick the current branch of the repo to execute the workflow.
+    6. Run the action with ```uses: ./``` which will pick the current branch of the repo to execute the workflow.
 Specify the input parameters which are required by the action in the ```with: ``` parameters.

 ## Sample template: